gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 	- all objects in the one-dimensional array `buckets[3]` have the same area,
 	- and so on...

 2. (Not related to classes and objects but aimed at students who might want something a little ... extra).
-Complete the method `longestRecurringSequence` in class `Advanced` that returns the longest sequence of items that occurs more than once in the array. return the array that occurs firstw in case of a tie.
+Complete the method `longestRecurringSequence` in class `Advanced` that returns the longest sequence of items that occurs more than once in the array. return the array that occurs first in case of a tie.